 The STC 1966 'Semiconductor Data Summary' contains an extensive set of Silicon Controlled Rectifiers (SCRs or 'thyristors').
 The part numbering is based on the device maximum current and voltage: a typical example is CRS25/20AF which is a 25 Amp device with max. reverse working voltage of 200 Volts.
 Most are in a typical threaded stud package, but the lowest current set uses the TO-5 outline, such as this CRS1/40.

 The Brimar manuals contain a number of pages on selenium 'metal rectifiers', which STC marketed under the name 'SenTerCel': note the capital letters.
 These are are also listed (under 'Brimar') in the book 'Wireless World Radio Valve Data 1958'.
 According to an older booklet that I have seen, 'selenium metal rectifiers were first introduced into England in 1930 by STC, who commenced manufacture a few years later'.
-The classic shape for such a device is a large cuboid of cooling fins, with the actual rectifying discs along a central axis, and two or more tag connectors sticking up from the fins.
+The classic shape for such a 'metal rectifier' is a large cuboid or cylinder of cooling fins, with the actual rectifying discs along the central axis, and two or more tag connectors sticking up from the fins.
 This type is often a high-voltage rectifier for use in valve/tube circuitry, although some later examples have lower voltage and higher current ratings.

 The STC 'Broadsheet' for 1962 lists a number of 'integrated circuits' containing germanium tunnel diodes.
 They are: